aws-samples/amazon-dynamodb-labs/content/modernizr/02-data-modeling/data-modeling-01.en.md

 Rather than following prescriptive instructions, focus on understanding the core data modeling concepts underlying your e-commerce application.
 Analyzing entity relationships and data dependencies is fundamental to creating an effective NoSQL design that supports all required access patterns.

+This picture is an Entity Relationship Mapping that will help you understand in detail what it needs to be modeled.

 ![Start conversation](/static/images/modernizr/2/stage02-10.png)

 ## Entity Relationship Mapping

-The e-commerce application exhibits several key one-to-many relationships that inform the DynamoDB design strategy:
+The e-commerce application presents several one-to-many relationships that inform the DynamoDB design strategy:

 ### Primary Relationship Patterns: